andasand/CybersecurityRiskManagement/README.md

 # Cybersecurity Risk Management

 ### On a daily basis, many security officers will use SCC (Security Content Automation Protocol Compliance Checker) to test hardware, software, and networking components (https://www.niwcatlantic.navy.mil/Technology/SCAP/).
- The input for SCC is STIG (Security Technical Implementation Guides) checklists, which are published by US DoD and other organizations.
-The output of the test is a csv, xml, or json file.
-Below is a data model to capture the results from either the csv, xml, or json objects into a first normal form (1NF) relational model.
+ The input for SCC is STIG (Security Technical Implementation Guides) checklists (https://www.stigviewer.com/stigs), which are published by US DoD and other organizations.
+The results of the test are in a csv, xml, or json file.
+Applications like Stig Viewer 3 (https://public.cyber.mil/stigs/downloads/?_dl_facet_stigs=stig-viewer-3x) to view the results.
+However, storing the results into a relational model enables for a better solution.
+Below is a data model to capture the results from either the csv, xml, or json objects into a third normal form (3NF) relational model.

 - CHECKLISTS is the core table holding basic checklist metadata.
 - CHECKLIST_RESULTS table to store results of each checklist.
 CHECKLIST_RESULTS table is associated with both CHECKLISTS and STIG_VIEWER_RUNS to link results to their specific checklists and runs.